Let That Be a Lesson

 Not sure if I've mentioned it or not, but I've written a book.

-It's out on 19th August 2021, and it's called Let That Be a Lesson: A Teacher's Life in the Classroom.
+It's called Let That Be a Lesson: A Teacher's Life in the Classroom.
 It's a memoir of the ten years I spent teaching in state secondary schools.

 I really wanted to celebrate teaching and teachers, and communicate why I think it's such a brilliant job.
 But I also wanted to highlight the struggles caused by successive governments not supporting teachers effectively.
 For that reason, and because working with kids is so unpredictable, the book is sometimes funny, sometimes angry and sometimes sad.

 Crucially, and in my impartial opinion, it makes a great present, whether for a loved one, a hated one or indeed yourself.
-Just click the middle blob below to pre-order.
+Just click the middle blob below to order.

 A frank, funny and long overdue ode to teachers and teaching - Adam Kay, author of This Is Going to Hurt